 Carolyn Gallaher is a broadly trained political geographer.
 Her work blends insights from political economy and cultural studies and is focused on two substantive areas of inquiry—the role of paramilitaries in irregular warfare and the influence of t...
 [More]

-Dr. Christian J. Maisch teaches Foreign Policy in the Washington Semester Program of American University's School of Professional & Extended Studies.
-Dr. Maisch served as Associate Dean of the Washington Semester Program, Washington Professional De...
+Dr. Christian J. Maisch teaches in the School of Professional & Extended Studies.
+Dr. Maisch served as Associate Dean of the Washington Semester Program, Washington Professional Development, and the School of Professional & Extended Studies from Janu...
 [More]

 Distinguished Economist in Residence

-Dr. Arturo Porzecanski, Distinguished Economist in Residence, is an expert in international finance, emerging markets and Latin American economics.
-He previously taught at Columbia University, New York University, and Williams College, but is a late ...
+Dr. Arturo C. Porzecanski, Distinguished Economist in Residence, is an expert in international finance, emerging markets and Latin American economics.
+He previously taught at Columbia University, New York University, and Williams College, but is a la...
 [More]

 Distinguished Diplomat in Residence